MckinstryJ/SimpleStock/README.md

 -Once the Analyze button is pressed, the application retrieves the data from Google finance/ Yahoo finance and displays it.

 Needed changes:
--Add the needed code for the search bar to work correctly -Add more financial information.
+-Add a autocomplete function to the search
+-Add more financial information.
 -Add a custom calculation that clumps the displayed into one possible value